NataChiara/ventas/README.md

 # ventas
-Statistic analysis of sample data
+Statistic analysis of sample data using Power BI